dante-ev/docker-texlive/docs/adr/0001-do-not-base-on-any-tex-image.md

-# Do not base on any image
+# Do not base on any tex image

 ## Context and Problem Statement